What is Hyperpigmentation?

 If you have melasma, try to limit your exposure to sunlight.
 Use a strong sunscreen (SPF 15 or higher) at all times, because sunlight will worsen your condition.
 Sunblocks containing zinc oxide or titanium dioxide are best; although, sunscreens with Parsol 1789 (avobenzone) will also provide good protection.

-If you are looking for a dermatology practice that specializes in hyperpigmentation (melasma) evaluation and treatment, please use the form on this page to schedule a consultation at Hollywood Dermatology or visit our contact page for information about our South Florida locations.
+If you are looking for a dermatology practice that specializes in hyperpigmentation (melasma) evaluation and treatment, please use the form on this page to schedule a consultation at Hollywood Dermatology or call us at 954.961.1200.